ReactorCoreDev/ZenithX/readme.md

 > [!NOTE]
 > ZenithX is intended **for educational, experimental, and personal use only**.
+>
-> If you want to make a pull request, then create an issue and add !pullrequest at the start of your message.
+> If you want to make a pull request, then create an issue and add [PULL REQUEST] at the start of the title.
+> If you want to make a suggestion, then create an issue and add [FEATURE REQUEST] at the start of the title.
+>
 > After providing the necessary code, I will decide whether to add it to ZenithX or not.
 If it is added, you will be credited (if you'd like).
+>
 > [License](https://github.com/ReactorCoreDev/ZenithX/blob/main/LICENSE)
 ---